Skip to main content

 DELETE /api/admin/world/:userId # admin only

 GET /api/world returns the requester's world document.
 In single-user mode every authenticated request gets the single shared world.
-In multi-user mode each user has a private world, keyed by WorldState.userId @unique.
+In multi-user mode each user can hold multiple world states, keyed by the composite @@unique([userId, projectId]): one row per project the user participates in, plus a personal row where projectId is null.

 Document shape